VF29Voodoo/Goldeneye-DCS-Recon-Script/README.md

 |MB-339A  |50ft |5000ft|8°     |15°     |50°|350sec        |10° Below the nose  |F-95 recon pod|Low Altitude / Axis Recon|
 |F-16C |1000ft |20000ft|30°     |20°     |120°|600sec        |80° Below the nose  |DB-110 recon pod|High Altitude / Area Research|

+# Documents to help the use of the script:

+We have produced several documents to help you use the script.

+The first one is an excel file on which you can find all the parameters of all the devices and calculations of covered area and shooting distance.

+This will help you to plan your mission and to know better what area you can cover.
+Suggestions for use are also made because not all cameras are suitable for research in large areas for example.

+You can download this document at the following link: [Photo Recon Chart](https://github.com/users/VF29Voodoo/projects/1/views/1](https://docs.google.com/spreadsheets/d/1O4mlTNnxhqH-9jlsOn0tQSO06IQyZHRR?rtpof=true&authuser=remitranchat%40yahoo.fr&usp=drive_fs)

+A second one can be used to report on your squadron's reconnaissance flights and help them perform strikes or share the information gathered.

+You can find an example here : [Recon Mission Report][https://github.com/Yink059/DCS-Scripts/blob/main/recon.lua](https://drive.google.com/open?id=1O6n2VKpQ1Umou7qOYaRP6ox9nU6sS9JD&authuser=remitranchat%40yahoo.fr&usp=drive_fs)

+You can download the original document here: [Empty Recon Mission Report](https://github.com/Yink059/DCS-Scripts/blob/main/recon.lua](https://docs.google.com/document/d/1mZdKuyz8m8l0yeysbkYvCsUPmyVYp9Xg/edit?usp=sharing&ouid=115426391592461594522&rtpof=true&sd=true)

 # What's next:

 You can access the road map here : [Photo Recon Script Project](https://github.com/users/VF29Voodoo/projects/1/views/1)